Megaraz/LoggApp/README.md

-﻿MockDataInject.sql contains mockdata for the database.
+﻿MockDataInsert.sql contains mockdata for the database.
 First run update-database to create the database "HealthLoggApp", then run the MockDataInject.sql to populate it with mock data.

 The main focus of this project is to build a logg application to log daily data.
 It's focus is on health and wellness.